imker25/samba_exporter/README.md

 You may not want to start the service with arguments that will exit before listening starts like `-help` or `-print-version`.

+To stop, start or restart the service use `systemctl`, e. g.: `sudo systemctl stop samba_statusd`.
+To the the log output use `journalctl`, e. g. `sudo journalctl -u samba_statusd`.

 ### samba_exporter service

 To change the behavior of the samba_exporter service update the `/etc/default/samba_exporter` according to your needs.
 You can add any option shown in the help output of `samba_exporter` to the `ARGS` variable.